 3 Ways To Let Go Of Someone You Love And Move On

 But how to actually loosen the grip when your heart is still clinging to that special someone?
 Can you just make yourself let go of someone you love?
-Can you transition from the romantic attachment into accepting reality and be at peace with it?
+Is it possible to transition from the romantic attachment into accepting reality and be at peace with it?
 Can you stop missing that person?

 Learning To Let Go Of a Relationship